Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 Yulna spat that line out with particular fire, and Daar found himself growling along in agreement.
 Still.
 "Mother, I *need* hard numbers.
 How many do we expect to live?"

-"Realistically...five hundred million, at most.
+"Realistically... five hundred million, at most.
 I expect far less."

 Daar almost chittered to himself from the sheer crushing weight of it.
 Perversely, *Mad Max* came immediately to mind, and the more he thought about what was coming, the more he understood why.